Critical raw materials

 Critical raw materials (CRM), also referred to as critical materials or critical minerals, are raw materials designated by governments as critical for their economies.
-There is no single list of such materials, as the list varies from country to country, as does the definition of "critical".
+As definitions vary from country to country there is no detailed consensus of what a critical mineral is.
+Recurrent in various definitions is that critical minerals are important for national economies and national security and that they have vulnerable supply chains.
+To a lesser extent some definitions mention the role of critical minerals in science, new technologies and energy transition.

 Critical raw materials usually include technology-critical elements, rare-earth elements, and/or strategic materials.
 Demand has risen and prices have dropped for some critical minerals, due to the demand driven by the expansion of renewable energy technologies.